Wag-Media/wagmedia-com-bot/test.md

 - same as in posts for payments

+### Threads

+- same as in posts

 ## Old Messages

-- 🍋 if the bot (re-)joins a server, all reactions to old posts that happen to posts that were posted before bot joined should still be handled
-- 🚥 if the bot (re-)joins a server, it should look in all monitored channels for missed messages and process them to the rules above
+- if a message was created before bot joined, bot goes online, then message is reacted to, the message and the reactions are inserted correctly to the db
+- if a message was created when bot was online, bot goes offline misses 2 reactions, bot goes online, then message isreacted to, the message and the reactions are inserted correctly to the db
+- 🍋 if a discrepancy is detected between a discord post/thread/oddjob and any reaction is **added** the bot parses all reactions again creating a valid db state that is in sync with discord
+- 🍋 if a discrepancy is detected between a discord post/thread/oddjob and any reaction is **removed** the bot parses all reactions again creating a valid db state that is in sync with discord
+- ✅ if a regular user adds invalid emojis while the bot is offline and bot comes online, then any reaction triggers a revalidation and produces a valid db state

 ## Integration Tests

-- ⭕️ the bot stays online
+- ✅ the bot stays online
-- ⭕️ the bot does not negatively influence wagmi bot
+- ✅ the bot does not negatively influence wagmi bot
-- ⭕️ the bot is not negatively influenced by wagmi bot
+- ✅ the bot is not negatively influenced by wagmi bot

 ## Website